YashdalfTheGray/ieee-workshop/talk/building-the-client.md

 ## `app.tpl.html`  and `app.component.ts`

-This will be the two parts of our main component.
-The top level, root component of our Angular 2 app.
+These will be the two parts of our main component; the top level, root component of our Angular 2 app.
 Let's start by importing `Component` from the `angular2/core` module and creating our first component annotation.
 The component annotation is accompanied by a class that is the logic driving that component.
 So add that next.

 ```javascript
 import { Component } from 'angular2/core';